krazydanny/laravel-repository/README.md

 class UserRepositoryObserver {

-	# triggered when model or query results were NOT found in cache
+    // triggered when model or query results were NOT found in cache public function cacheMiss ( $mixed ) {

-    public function cacheMiss ( $mixed ) {
+    	if ( $mixed ) {

-    	// we can do something here
+    		// we can do something when model or query results were found in database }

-    }
+    	// or something else were no results were found at all }

     // here other observer methods